-The above positive rules can be instituted as enforceable private-property in order to better protect and promote liberty.
-Consequently, appropriate private-property is actually a contingent, practical, libertarian rule; not what liberty or libertarianism is in itself.
+In order to better protect and promote liberty, the above positive rules can be instituted as enforceable private-property (one added sophistication is similarly derivable intellectual property).
+Consequently, self-ownership and such private-property are actually contingent, practical, libertarian rules; and not what liberty or libertarianism is inherently.

-Moreover, it is a completely separate matter whether the positive system of liberty-inpractice is morally desirable.
-This can only be conjecturally explained, and defended from any criticisms, not given epistemological support (see other essays on critical rationalism).1
+Moreover, it is a further completely separate matter whether this positive system of liberty-in-practice is moral or just.
+And, as with the positive theory itself, this can only be conjecturally explained and defended from any criticisms-not given epistemological support.